DETAILED ACTION

 store the identification information having been detected and crane position information concerning a position where the crane is located when the image is taken, with the identification information having been detected and the crane position information being associated with each other;Like Tate, Kim generally controls a crane in accordance with position and identification information determined by an optical sensor.
 Kim discloses the storage of identification information in its [0073].

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to configure the system of Tate to store the identification information having been detected and crane position information concerning a position where the crane is located when the image is taken, with the identification information having been detected and the crane position information being associated with each other, as taught by Kim because it is routine and commonplace in industrial warehouse operations to store details of movement and transport tasks being undertaken in the memory and/or database of a controller or management computer system.
-Such storage may be, for example, to support the ongoing performance of a multi-step operation under remote computer control, to record the details of past operations in a log, or to support process improvement over time.
+Such storage may be, for example, to support the ongoing performance of a multi-step operation under remote computer control, to record the details of past operations in a log, to detect labeling or positioning errors, or to support process improvement over time.

 Regarding claim 2,